GRaonix/cash_factory/README.md

 # cash_factory

-Is an incremental game based on cash.
+Is an incremental game based on cash using VueJS.